 If you have diabetes, you’ll hear your healthcare team talking to you about cholesterol quite a lot.
+But what is cholesterol?

-This is because high cholesterol is more likely in diabetes and high cholesterol is not good for cardiovascular health.
+High cholesterol is more likely in diabetes and high cholesterol is not good for cardiovascular health.
 We also know high glucose levels can impact cardiovascular health and so understanding and managing your cholesterol is one of the top priorities in diabetes.
 In fact, the biggest killer in diabetes is cardiovascular complications.

 Your healthcare team may make reference to ‘good’ and ‘bad’ cholesterol and give you some numbers for reference.